i-TechSupport-orlando/btenforce/README.md

 - Modified the shebang from `/bin/zsh` to `/bin/bash` for compatibility in the post-install script. since that will be most likely executed by an MDM and if Mosyle, must be Bash.

 ### Blueutil version
-When macOS 26 was released, the latest versions of `blueutil` no longer worked.
-At the time, the version that is working well is version 2.9.
-I have included the version of blueutil in the package installer.
+When macOS 26 was released, the latest versions of `blueutil` no longer worked with `btenforce`.
+The version that I've had the most luck with was version 2.9.
+I have included this version of blueutil in the package installer.
+The package copies the 2.9 binary to `/usr/local/share/blueutil` When `btenforce` is called, it checks whether `blueutil` exists in `/usr/local/bin/blueutil`.
+If it doesn't exist, it copies it from `/usr/local/share/blueutil` to `/usr/local/bin/blueutil`.

 ## Configuration variables and default values